 According to studies the Earth’s oceans were very alkaline in the beginning, shielding them from the initial carbon emissions but frequent volcanic eruptions produced so much CO2 in such a short span of time that the oceans were not even able to absorb all of it, and acidic levels of the oceans are believed to have catapulted within a short period of 10,000 years.

-As you know the lower pH levels make water become further acidic and acidic waters reduce calcification rates in many calcifying organisms such as clams, shrimps, crabs and other shellfishes which hinder their natural process to build shells or skeletons.
-Many species who survive on these shellfishes for their food have been impacted due to ocean acidification.
+As you know the lower pH levels make water become further acidic and acidic waters reduce calcification rates in many calcifying organisms such as clamps, shrimps, crabs and other shell fishes which hinder their natural process to build shells or skeletons.
+Many species who survive on these shell fishes for their food have been impacted due to ocean acidification.
 Another concern is that build up of acid in the body fluids of marine species can interrupt growth and reproduction.

 The latest research findings are helping scientists recognize the danger posed to marine life by present-day ocean acidification.
-But today the scenario has changed, instead of volcanoes human activities have resulted in oceans becoming more acidic.
-The burning of fossil fuels causes the greatest emission of carbon dioxide and possesses a greater threat to marine life.
+But today the scenario has changed, instead of volcanoes human activities has resulted in oceans becoming more acidic.
+The burning of fossil fuels causes the greatest emission of carbon dioxide and possesses a greater threat for marine life.